2020 Porsche Taycan spy shots and video

 The Taycan will have multiple performance levels, though.
 This means the base model could have less range and less exciting numbers.
 The good news is that it won't be priced into the stratosphere.
 We're expecting it to be priced similar to an entry-level Panamera, pegging it at around $85,000.

-Look for the Taycan to make its debut sometime in 2018, possibly at November's Los Angeles auto show.
-Sales should start around mid-2019.
-Following the launch of the sedan, we could see additional body styles.
-One that is likely to arrive is a high-riding wagon previewed earlier this year by the Mission E Cross Turismo concept.
+Look for the Taycan to make its debut sometime soon as production is set to begin in mid-2019.
+Following the launch of the sedan we'll see the addition of a wagon body style previewed by the Mission E Cross Turismo concept.